twolfson/khan-application/README.md

 - Use SVG over PNG for better scaling and smaller weight
 - Move CDN URL's to `//` over `https://`
 - Concatenate CDN JS/CSS with local CSS and host on another CDN
+- Strip down JSON to what we need
+    - Smaller payload
+    - Can be achieved now that we deliver the JSON with JS

+**TODOs:**

+- Check inline TODOs
+- Relocate `.json` files to somewhere ideal (weird to load them for Jade from a `public/` directory

 ## Getting Started
 Install the module with: `npm install khan-application`